-Name of stakeholder Dublin City Council (DCC), Culture, Recreation & Economic Services Directorate Type of stakeholder Local Authority Responsible Person: Donncha O'Dulaing, Senior Executive Officer Description 5 DCC is the Local Authority responsible for housing and community, roads and transportation, urban planning and development, amenity and culture and environment in Dublin City.
-5 Dublin City, which is the capital and largest city in Ireland is located on the east coast of Ireland at the mouth of the river Liffey, it has a population of 550,000 as per the 2016 census .
+Name of stakeholder Dublin City Council (DCC), Culture, Recreation & Economic Services Directorate Type of stakeholder Local Authority Responsible Person: Donncha O'Dulaing, Senior Executive Officer Description CC is the Local Authority responsible for housing and community, roads and transportation, urban planning and development, amenity and culture and environment in Dublin City.
+Dublin City, which is the capital and largest city in Ireland is located on the east coast of Ireland at the mouth of the river Liffey, it has a population of 550,000 as per the 2016 census .
 In 2010, Dublin was designated as a UNESCO City of Literature in recognition of its cultural profile and international standing as a city of literary excellence.
 4 of Ireland's 8 universities are located in Dublin and it has been designated as a UNESCO learning city .
-Dublin City is ranked 3rd European City of the Future 2020/2021 by fDi Intelligence (a service from The Financial Times Ltd) . b DCC is responsible for developing, maintaining and managing the city's road network, parking and road safety for the benefit of all citizens.
-Responsibilities/role within the development and implementation of the policy improvement Solution to undertake public realm improvements under Priority 5 (6e) of the SEROP at Wolfe Tone Park, Temple Bar Square and Liffey Street costing €10 million to create a pedestrian friendly core and a North South pedestrian route linking key retail, tourism centres and transport connections.
+Dublin City is ranked 3rd European City of the Future 2020/2021 by fDi Intelligence (a service from The Financial Times Ltd) .
+DCC is responsible for developing, maintaining and managing the city's road network, parking and road safety for the benefit of all citizens.
+Responsibilities/role within the & DCC have obtained EDDE grant funding of £2.04 development and implementation of the policy improvement

+6 DCC have obtained ERDF grant funding of €2.94 million to undertake public realm improvements under Priority 5 (6e) of the SEROP at Wolfe Tone Park, Temple Bar Square and Liffey Street costing €10 million to create a pedestrian friendly core and a North South pedestrian route linking key retail, tourism centres and transport connections.
 This will enable a greater balance between pedestrians and vehicles and create expanded pedestrian space.